E. Coli Infections: Diarrhea

 - Cook meat well until it reaches a temperature of at least 160°F/70°C at its thickest point.

 - Thoroughly clean anything that comes into contact with raw meat.

 - Clean raw produce well before eating.

-Teach your kids the importance of regular, thorough hand washing, especially after going to the bathroom, touching animals, or playing outside, and before eating or preparing food.
+Teach your kids to wash their hands well and often, especially after going to the bathroom, touching animals, or playing outside, and before eating or preparing food.
 They should avoid swallowing water while swimming.